anoobbacker/ashci-automation-samples/cli-extn-ama/README.md

 To guarantee a reliable user experience, it is crucial to minimize downtime.

-You got to learn that Azure Stack HCI clusters support monitoring features and proactive notifications can be set up from Azure.
+You got to learn that Azure Stack HCI clusters support monitoring features and can be set up from Azure.

 You want to find a way to automate this process.